-It is the policy of the Board of Managers to ensure the preservation of the natural resources, habitat, water treatment and water storage functions of wetlands.
-This rule is intended to:

-- 3.1.1 Achieve no net loss in the extent, quality and ecological diversity of existing wetlands. - 3.1.2 Preserve and increase native-vegetation buffers around wetlands in the Nine Mile Creek watershed. - 3.1.3 Prevent direct and indirect impacts to wetlands and require replacement of wetlands affected by land-altering activities regulated by the District. - 3.1.4 Maintain wetland integrity and prevent fragmentation of wetlands.
+- 1.1 It is the policy of the Board of Managers to ensure the preservation of the natural resources, habitat, water treatment and water storage functions of wetlands.
+This rule is intended to: - 3.1.1 Achieve no net loss in the extent, quality and ecological diversity of existing wetlands in the watershed. - 3.1.2 Require buffers around wetlands affected by land-altering activities regulated by the District. - 3.1.3 Prevent direct and indirect impacts to wetlands and require replacement of wetlands affected by land-altering activities regulated by the District. - 3.1.4 Maintain wetland integrity and prevent fragmentation of wetlands.